 - a drizzle of your favorite extra virgin olive oil

-- a hearty sprinkle of salt, pepper, garlic powder, and paprika
+- season with: salt, pepper, garlic powder, and paprika – to taste

 - 2 fresh ciabatta rolls

 - 2-4 TBSP pesto (homemade or store bought)

 - 2 TBSP fresh mayo or aioli

 - Grab some wild Alaskan salmon from your local seafoodery and fire up the grill!

 - Heat your grill to about 375 degrees F and prep your salmon by drizzling each fillet with olive oil and seasoning, to taste, with salt, pepper, garlic powder, and paprika.